razancodes/razancodes/README.md

 Programming: py, c
 Expertise: ML

-nyou can reach out to me on
+you can reach out to me on
 razancodes@gmail.com

 <!---